eml-eda/plinio/flexnas/methods/pit/README.md

 - **MACs**: this strategy tries to reduce the total number of operations of the target layers.
 It can be used by specificying the argument `regularizer` of `PIT()` with the string `'macs'`.

 ## Supported Layers
-At the current state the optimization of the following layers are supported:
+At the current state the optimization of the following layers is supported:
 |Layer   | Hyper-Parameters  |
 |:-:|:-:|
 | Conv1d  | Output-Channels, Kernel-Size, Dilation |